permissions-dispatcher/PermissionsDispatcher/doc/migration_guide.md

 Issue: [#320](https://github.com/permissions-dispatcher/PermissionsDispatcher/issues/320)

 Actually it's been possible to use PermissionsDispatcher with Kotlin already, because of its interoperability with Java.
-But to give you a more concise, comfortable and idiomatic experience, we added full Kotlin support which is described in [here](kotlin_support.md).
+But to give you a more concise and idiomatic experience, we added full Kotlin support which is described in [here](kotlin_support.md).

 If you're already using PermissionsDispatcher with Kotlin, be aware of the following 2 changes: